-While it may be okay to occasionally make a quick stop to grab a bite at a fast-food restaurant or even dine in, it is important to note that many of the foods these places provide are awful for you.
+While it may be okay to occasionally make a quick stop to grab a bite at a fast-food restaurant, such as McDonald’s, or even dine in, it is important to note that many of the foods these places provide are awful for you.
 Fast food plays a large part in the cause of acne and lesions in the skin.

-If you want to have healthy and radiant skin, it is best to prepare you to own healthy meals consisting of whole grains, fruits and veggies, lean proteins, antioxidants, and water.
+If you want healthy and radiant skin, it is best to prepare your own healthy meals consisting of whole grains, fruits and veggies, lean proteins, antioxidants, and water.

 Bariatric Patients and Healthy Skin